taichi/modernjs/modernjs.en.md

 However, since we do not use extensions like [VS Code], it is not difficult to reproduce the same environment with other editors.

 The `.vscode/extensions.json` directly under the project has the ID of the [VS Code] extension listed in the file.
-Open the directory where you `git clone` the repository with [VS Code] and approve the confirmation dialog, all required extensions are installed automatically.
+Open the directory where you `git clone` the repository with [VS Code] and approve the confirmation dialog, and all required extensions will be installed automatically.

 I use Chrome as a browser to check the operation of the application.